Patrick Grant (designer): Cookson & Clegg

+Community Clothing

+In 2016 Grant launched the sustainable clothing brand Community Clothing, a social enterprise and manufacturers co-operative based in Blackburn, which produces a line of clothing staples in order to provide consistent employment at British clothing mills and factories, while reducing clothing waste.

 Other fashion work

 Grant worked with Barbour as Creative Director of their Beacon Heritage line in October 2012.

 Media work

 Grant is best known by the general public for his work as a judge on the BBC television series The Great British Sewing Bee.
-He appears regularly in the British editions of GQ and Esquire magazines.
+He has appeared in the British editions of GQ and Esquire magazines.
 He has appeared as a guest on BBC television and radio programmes, such as Breakfast, Countryfile and Steve Wright in the Afternoon.

+In May 2023, Grant presented the documentary Coronation Tailors: Fit for a King (BBC Two) about the preparation of military dress on display during the Coronation of King Charles III.
+The documentary focused on the family-run business Kashket & Partners, which made more than 6,000 uniforms for the parade.